Classic Financial and Corporate Scandals

 Banco Ambrosiano and the Vatican Bank

-Although this series of scandals first came to light in the early 1980s the controversy is not over yet.
+Although this series of scandals first came to light in the early 1980s the Vatican Bank has continued to be dogged by scandal.

 Five are cleared in 'God's banker' case